stat545ubc-2023/assignment-b2-eullyao/README.md

 The goal of summarystats is to calculate summary statistics (range, mean, median, and standard deviation) for a given variable within a dataset, grouped by another variable.
-Below shows an example of its usage.
 Package dependency involves `dplyr` and `stats`.
+Below shows examples of its usage.

 ## Installation